SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <div class="mt" style="font-size:19px;">∴ Commentary ∴</div>

-It's important to note the alternate reading of this verse, so as to be thorough, and that this alternative reading is likely a later additon.
+It's important to note the alternate reading of this verse, so as to be thorough, and that this alternative reading is likely a later addition.
 As the WEB Bible notes, both the Majority Text & Critical text disagree with the Textus Receptus.
 TR adds “the Beginning and the End” and omits “God”.

 > I am Alpha and Omega, **the beginning and the ending**, saith the Lord, which is, and which was, and which is to come, the Almighty. &mdash; King James Version